kanbanyte/sepa/sqap/sqap.md

 ### Task assignment
 When a task cannot be assigned upon creation, the respective champion of the task must perform assignment within 24h of task creation.

-### Task life
+### Task Life
-Assignee (who is assigned to the task), must response within 12h if the assignment is deemed in appropriate.
+Tasks would be created as **issues** on GitHub, and then moved across the Kanban board's columns as they progress through the workflow.

-Resolver is responsible to ensure solutions are checked against the appropriate standards and practices prior to marking the issue as "Resolved".
+Each task would have an assignee responsible for working on it, and a resolver responsible for ensuring that solutions are checked against appropriate standards and practices before **approving** the changes via *review*.

-It is stressed that the resolver must entered the time spent on the task into the time-spent box before confirming as 'resolved'.
+The task life would also include testing and maintenance stages, in which the task is verified and validated for functionality and then maintained to ensure its continued operation and improvement over time.

-After an issue is marked "Resolved", respective champion is responsible to formally/informally review the task (exception for trivial tasks), then mark the issue as "closed"
+Finally, the task would be *closed* via a **pull request** after it has been formally *reviewed* by the respective champion and *merged* into the **main** branch.

 ### Issue Categories
 Categories can be updated to adapt to the project's development, the following are most up to date: